 The word why is never spoken enough in the world of marketing (unless someone brought their toddler to the meeting).
 It needs to be spoken more: Why are you creating content?
 For what purpose?
 What are your overall marketing goals?

 Is it to educate an audience on a broader subject than just your brand?
 Is it to create brand authority?
 Are you offering resources?
 Explaining your products and services?
 Breaking down the selling points of your company?
 Who is your target audience?
 All the above?

 Do not move forward with any content reason until you know why you’re creating it.
 This step cannot be skipped, as the rest of your process hinges on it.

 Who Will Create Your Content?

 This might be a simple answer, particularly if you’re a small company or flying solo.
-In many cases, you will be working long nights to write the content yourself.
-In other cases, you’ll be hiring freelancers, building a team internally, or identifying your dream team of collaborators.
+In many cases, you will be working long nights to write great content yourself.
+In other cases, you’ll be hiring freelancers, content strategists, building a team internally, or identifying your dream team of collaborators.

 While you might think you know the answer to this one, it’s still crucial to give it weight.
 Remember that it’s always best when you can identify an expert to create content on their subject of authority.